yemikifouly/Roadmap/web_and_mobile_team/projects/federated_learning.md

   }

   // 3.
-Execute the plan in batches. for(let i = 0; i < rawData.length; i++) {
+Execute the plan in batches. for(let i = 0; i < data.length; i++) {
     job.executeTrainingPlan(model, data[i], target[i], optimizer);
   }

   // 4.
 Once the training plan has been executed, execute the protocol if there is one.
 This will spawn WebRTC and send this job's model to other workers to be securely aggregated.
 Afterwards, or assuming there isn't a protocol, report the result back to PyGrid. if(protocol) {
     job.executeProtocol().then(() => {
       job.report();